 Few notes about the wine: it was great to see a wine list fully composed of local wines – I think it is great when local food is complemented by the local wine.
-We chose Long Point Ciera Rose 2009, simple and pleasant wine, as it was working well with variety of dishes we ordered.
+We chose Long Point Ciera Rose 2009, simple and pleasant wine, as it was working well with the variety of dishes we ordered.

 Another place we stopped at was Castel Grisch winery.
 Located in very picturesque place, the winery offers magnificent views of lake and surroundings.
 As we made it to the winery, of course I had to try the wines.
 I did try most of the wines, except the ice wines, and unfortunately I didn’t find anything I like, except Gewurztraminer 2007, which was actually done in Alsace style – dry wine with very nice floral and spice expressions.
-In addition to winery, Castel Grisch also operates a very nice restaurant, with good selection of sandwiches and hearty soups, such as Hungarian goulash soup.
+In addition to the winery, Castel Grisch also operates a very nice restaurant, with a good selection of sandwiches and hearty soups, such as Hungarian goulash soup.
 I would definitely come back there for the food, but most likely not for the wine.

 This would effectively conclude the post.
 As we had good success with the food, I will make an effort to find good wines – I’m sure I will, as I have plenty of time… And until later – Cheers!